geky/ramrsbd/README.md

 >
 </p>

-On the left side of the subtraction, all terms are at _most_ degree
+On the left side of the subtraction, all terms are $\le$ degree
 $x^{e-1}$.
-On the right side of the subtraction, all terms are at _least_ degree $x^n$.
+On the right side of the subtraction, all terms are $\ge$ degree $x^n$.

-Imagine how these contribute to the expanded form of the equation:
+Imagine how these both contribute to the expanded form of the equation:

 <p align="center">
 <img